michelled/weavly.org/src/activities/learning-about-directions-with-arrows.md

 ---
 ## Description

 This interactive and playful activity helps learners practice their directions.
 Parents and educators can use simple drawings of arrows to direct learners to perform different movements.
-This is similar to when police officers direct traffic with hand signs.
+This practice is similar to when police officers direct traffic with hand signs.
 You can also compare this activity to a GPS - learners could be a human GPS or Google Maps, directing each other from one location to another in the room.

 ## Steps